Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7KXTz-m8424.md

 ### Transcript

-> yeah how about that device you used to mesh your own conveyor belts exactly like put push push that [ __ ] on that question site so that someone can be like let me implement that um if our game director chan once approves of it mark becca sanchez
+> yeah how about that device you used to mesh your own conveyor belts exactly like put push push that [ __ ] on that question site so that someone can be like let me implement that, if our game director chan once approves of it mark becca sanchez